DynamoDB deserves a real ORM

 Rich attribute types

 Define your schema with decorators.
-Each type is validated at runtime and enforced at compile time.
+Each type is validated at runtime and enforced at compile time — including discriminated unions with full type narrowing.

 @StringAttribute()string